This section provides information on the function, composition, origins and other details of Australian Government bodies.

 The bodies covered are described in the scope of bodies reported.
 The scope is based on the characteristics used to describe the 12 main types of bodies identified for classification purposes.
 The Portfolio departments are responsible for collecting information about the entities and bodies listed.

-The dataset is updated continuously and the following statistics reflect the dataset as at 1 January 2019, the statistics are updated on a quarterly basis.
-The Register reflects the current 2018-19 Budget data for Total Appropriations, Departmental Expenses and the ASL numbers reported for Principal bodies that form part of the General Government Sector.
+The dataset is updated continuously and the following statistics reflect the dataset as at 31 March 2022, the statistics are updated on a quarterly basis.
+The Register reflects the 2022-23 Budget data for Total Appropriations, Departmental Expenses and the ASL numbers reported for Principal bodies that form part of the General Government Sector.

-The total number of bodies on the Register at 1 January 2019 is 1,282 bodies, heading towards 1,266 once further reductions previously announced by the Government* are implemented.
+The total number of bodies reported by the Register as at 31 March 2022 is 1,306 bodies.
+This will reduce to 1,293 once all reductions previously announced by the Government* are implemented.

 * Bodies that the Government has previously announced as ceasing or consolidating will remain on the Register until they have ceased operations or consolidation has occurred.
 Further information can be found on each individual body’s page on the Register (for example, see the “National Rural Advisory Council” page).